kriskowal/lode/README.md

   the global object and `Object` and `Array` constructors.
 - public: the set of top-level module identifiers from one package that are linked to a dependent package either through mappings or includes.
-Presently, all modules in a package, including their includes and mappings, are publically linked, but eventually it will be possible to restrict the list of publically linked identifiers in the package configuration.
+By default, all modules in a package, including their includes and mappings, are publically linked, but the list of publically linked identifiers can be restricted with the `public` property in the package configuration.
 - registry: a web service for searching, downloading, and posting packages.
 - relative: a class of module identifier that begins with